 Weather: On days when the weather is bad, College officials will make every effort to announce class cancellations no less than two hours prior to the affected class.
 Listen to local radio stations for the latest information on closings or visit www.corning-cc.edu.

 Instructor absence: When an instructor is absent and the class is cancelled, a notice will be posted in MyCCC, if time permits.
 Furthermore, the appropriate division secretary will post an official notice of class cancellation using a standardized printed poster.
 If there is not notice and an instructor does not appear during the first 15 minutes of a class, students may leave.

 Insufficient enrollment: If first-week registration in any course is insufficient, the course may be cancelled at the discretion of the Vice President and Dean of Academic Affairs.

-Students who wish to change from one program to another should begin by meeting with their advisor.
-Forms necessary for recording a change of program are available from advisors, the Educational Planning Center, Advising & Counseling Services, or MyCCC.
+Students who wish to change from one program to another should begin by meeting with their adviser.
+Forms necessary for recording a change of program are available from advisers, the Educational Planning Center, Advising & Counseling Services, or MyCCC.

 Course Shelf Life

 It is important that CCC graduates have the most current knowledge and skills required in their field of study.
 Skills acquired in a course previously taken are subject to course shelf life limitations as stipulated in the course description found in the College catalog.
 Any course used to meet a program requirement will need to be repeated if its course shelf life has been exceeded.
 A student repeating a course due to the course shelf life policy will pay full tuition charges for the course.
 The course will count towards the student’s requirements and enrollment status for determining financial aid eligibility.
 (Also see Repeat Courses information.)

 Transferability of courses from other institutions would follow the same shelf life requirements as approved for CCC courses.
 Any appeals are to follow the current policy and procedure used for course waivers and substitutions.